lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

-include only one SingleResponse in the ResponseData.responses structure, but MAY include additional SingleResponse elements if necessary to improve response pre-generation performance or cache efficiency with ensuring backward compatibility.
+include only one SingleResponse in the ResponseData.responses structure, but MAY include additional SingleResponse elements if necessary to improve response pre-generation performance or cache efficiency, and to ensure backward compatibility.
 For instance, to provide support to OCSP clients which do not yet support the use of SHA-256 for CertID hash calculation, the OCSP responder MAY include two SingleResponses in a BasicOCSPResponse.